-Expanding municipal boundaries to develop affordable housing places additional burdens on municipalities to open up lands for development which requires additional human and financial resources, as well as additional resources to meet the need for the required infrastructure.
+Expanding municipal boundaries places additional burdens on municipalities to open up lands for development which requires human and financial resources as well as additional resources to meet required infrastructure needs.
 These costs will ultimately be transferred to the public through increased property taxes.